 - Make sure to read through information pertaining to costs and fees for orientation.

-- Complete the “Preparing for New Student Session” module.
-You will receive a link to the module with your session reservation confirmation email.
+- Complete the “Preparing for New Student Orientation” module.
+You will receive a link to the module with your reservation confirmation email.

-- Get Tech-Ready by downloading the NewBruins app on the Apple Store or Google Play, which will be used for your session schedule and materials.
+- Get Tech-Ready by downloading the NewBruins app on the Apple Store or Google Play, which will be used for your orientation schedule and materials.
 You will also be sent information about the passphrase in your check in email.
-Please bring a device for your session (eg. iPad, laptop, chromebook) for activities including enrollment in the session if you have one.
+Please bring a device for activities – including enrollment – in the session if you have one. (eg. iPad, laptop, chromebook)

-These are items to make sure are completed before your New Student Session; refer to the New Student Checklist to make sure you have completed all other requirements before beginning your Fall Quarter.
+These are items to make sure are completed before your New Student Orientation; refer to the New Student Checklist to make sure you have completed all other requirements before beginning your Fall Quarter.

 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), New Student Academic Programs protects the confidentiality of any student (age 18 or over) records.
 Access to a student’s records – including all financial records – will be given to that student only, unless the student has given consent.
 For more information please visit the Department of Education or UCLA Registrar .

-In order to complete your reservation for a New Student Session, you will need to read and agree to the Waiver of Liability.
+In order to complete your reservation for New Student Orientation, you will need to read and agree to the Waiver of Liability.